 We may also share your personal data with the following third parties in certain circumstances:

 Law enforcement or regulatory authorities (such as tax authorities) if required by applicable law;

-Professional advisors such as lawyers, bankers, accountants or auditors in order to provide legal, finance, accounting or auditing services.
+Professional advisers such as lawyers, bankers, accountants or auditors for them to provide legal, finance, accounting or auditing services.

 For security reasons we do not name our service providers or other third-party recipients in this privacy notice.
 The types of personal data we hold about you (and that may be transferred to our data processors) are set out above.
 Please contact us (see below) if you want further information on specific data processors, other third-party recipients or the types of personal data they process for us.